michaelkolesidis/michaelkolesidis.com/README.md

 <a href="https://vitejs.dev/"><img src="https://vitejs.dev/logo.svg" height="50px" /></a>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-The website was designed handcrafted from scratch using TypeScript and Sass, with no libraries, frameworks, or templates.
+The website was handcrafted from scratch using TypeScript and Sass, with no libraries, frameworks, or templates.

 ### Other Technologies

-I used a [WebGL](https://www.khronos.org/webgl/) shader to make TV signal noise effect, and for the 3D rubber duck I used [three.js](https://threejs.org/), a library and API to use 3D computer graphics in the browser using WebGL.
-I used it through [React Three Fiber](https://r3f.docs.pmnd.rs/getting-started/introduction), a React renderer for three.js.
+I used a [WebGL](https://www.khronos.org/webgl/) shader to make a TV signal noise effect, and for the 3D rubber duck I used [three.js](https://threejs.org/), a library and API to use 3D computer graphics in the browser using WebGL.
+I used it via [React Three Fiber](https://r3f.docs.pmnd.rs/getting-started/introduction), a React renderer for three.js.

 ## 💡 Concept